SUBMENU

 Retreat Structure Details

-The structure and schedule for silent retreat has been developed by Mukti over many years of teaching to create an environment which allows everyone to experience the depth of silence.
-By participating in this atmosphere, cultivated by a shared intention with others, retreat helps promote awareness, reflection, and embodiment of the truth of who we are and all that is.
+Developed by Mukti over decades of teaching, both the structure and schedule of silent retreat create an environment that allows everyone to discover and experience the depth of silence.
+This atmosphere of retreat, cultivated by all, helps promote awareness, reflection, and embodiment of the truth of who we are and all that is.

 Meditation Attendance

 The schedule can be both supportive and at times challenging.
 Some find that sitting in meditation, especially over several days, can be physically rigorous and taxing on the body.
-Although participants are encouraged to rest deeply into the silence provided by the schedule, you are not required to attend every session and may skip a session if needed.
-If you have a medical condition that may limit your ability to participate or you require special assistance, please consult with your medical provider and make any needed arrangements prior to arriving at the retreat.
+Although participants are encouraged to rest deeply into the rhythms of the schedule, you are not required to attend every session.
+You may skip a session, if needed.
+If you have a medical condition that may limit your ability to participate or if you require special assistance, please consult with your medical provider and make any needed arrangements prior to arriving at the retreat.

 Strong Emotions during Meditation

-Meditation can be a time for contemplation and self-inquiry but it can also be a powerful and stressful activity, which can evoke strong emotions or anxious feelings that may at times be too difficult to sit with on one’s own.
-At those times, Open Gate Sangha staff is available to meet briefly with you to provide some support and guidance for how to be with what may be arising.
-However, our staff members are not trained therapists, and retreat is not regarded as a substitute for therapy.
+Meditation can be a time for contemplation and self-inquiry.
+It can also be a powerful and stressful activity, which can evoke strong emotions or anxious feelings.
+At times it may be too difficult to sit with such feelings on one’s own.
+If this occurs, retreat staff are available to meet briefly with you to provide some support and guidance.
+Please note: retreat staff are not trained therapists, and retreat is not regarded as a substitute for therapy.

 Given this consideration, if you have a pre-existing psychological condition, especially if you are new to the retreat format, we encourage you to consult with your mental health practitioner before participating to ensure that the retreat format, atmosphere, and length are right for you at this time.